abs-hub/project2-abs-hub/README.md

 * Flask 1.1.1
 * Jinja2 - layout template
 * SocketIO 2.2 - to send and receive messages to and from server
-* handlebars.js 4.1.2 - for templating using javascript.
+* handlebars.js 4.1.2 - for templating using JavaScript.
-* SASS - to convert scss to css
+* SASS - to convert SCSS to CSS

 ## Some sample screenshots
 ##### Login